-College Class of 2024: Shaped by crisis, seeking community
+College class of 2024: Shaped by crisis, seeking community

 - Deep Read ( 6 Min. )

-The Class of 2024 began their college years as virtual students, arriving on once-vibrant campuses muffled by COVID-19.
+The class of 2024 began its college years as virtual students, arriving on once-vibrant campuses muffled by COVID-19.

 Now they’re graduating from college during another season of turmoil, this time caused by protests about the war in Gaza that have swept colleges and roiled national politics.